toasterparty/metroid-fool/hints.md

 # Hints & Minor Spoilers

 <details>
-  <summary>I'm having trouble in Phendrana Canyon</summary>
+  <summary>I'm having trouble in Hunter Cave</summary>

 ```
-To get to the first floating platform:
-- Dash across the gap where you would normally climb the boxes
-- Jump off the metal pipes by the door to reach the highest ledge
+Dash off the lower grapple point towards the higher one using the "starting to grapple" animation instead of scan dashing.
+Once in the air, look up as quickly as possible to grab onto the 2nd grapple point.
 ```

 </details>